Skip to main content

 Potential Penalties

-The judge in juvenile matters may determine the appropriate course of action following a disposition hearing.
-The penalties they may impose include the following:
+The judge in juvenile matters may determine the course of action following the disposition hearing.
+The penalties may include the following:

-• Probation under the supervision of the Department of Juvenile Services;
+• Probation under the supervision of the DJS

-• Order restitution of up to $10,000 to be paid by the juvenile or their parents for the theft, damage, or destruction relating to their delinquent acts; and
+• Restitution of up to $10,000 for the theft, damage, or destruction relating to their delinquent acts

-• Commit a child to the Department of Juvenile Services for placement in an appropriate facility for care, rehabilitation, or guidance;
+• Commitment to the DJS for placement in a facility for care, rehabilitation, or guidance

 Related Resources:

-If you would like to learn more about Maryland juvenile crime laws the following links provide additional information:
+To learn more about Maryland juvenile crime laws, the following links provide more information:

 Was this helpful?